grapa-dev/grapa/docs/obj/iterate.md

 # Part of $OBJ

+/*
+Thread Safety:
+Grapa is fully thread safe in all supported environments (command line, Grapa shell, and Python/GrapaPy).
+All built-in operations—including map, filter, reduce, $thread, and $net—are safe to use concurrently.
+Users do not need to take any special precautions for thread safety in these environments.

+*Note: Only if Grapa is integrated directly into a non-thread-safe C++ host (not anticipated for normal users) would additional thread safety considerations arise.*
+*/

 ## map($OP [,params])
-See map in the Looping section.
+See [map in the Looping section](../operators/loop.md#map) for full documentation, canonical examples, and troubleshooting.
 Iterates through a $LIST/$ARRAY calling an $OP.
-Processes each item in parallel, so be sure $OP is thread safe.
-If not, use reduce instead of map.
+Processes each item in parallel.
 Result of $OP placed in a $LIST/$ARRAY which is returned at the completion.

 ## filter($OP [,params])
-See filter in the Looping section.
+See [filter in the Looping section](../operators/loop.md#filter) for full documentation, canonical examples, and troubleshooting.
 Iterates through a $LIST/$ARRAY calling an $OP.
-Processes each item in parallel, so be sure $OP is thread safe.
-If not, use filter instead of map.
+Processes each item in parallel.
 If $OP of op is true, item is placed in a $LIST/$ARRAY which is returned at the completion.

 ## reduce($OP [,start [,params]])
-See reduce in the Looping section.
+See [reduce in the Looping section](../operators/loop.md#reduce) for full documentation, canonical examples, and troubleshooting.
 Iterates through a $LIST/$ARRAY calling an $OP.
 Processes each item in sequence as the intent is to combine results of each $OP.
 If "start" not provided, the first item of the list is used as the start.

 ## sort([axis],[order],[op])
 Sorts a $LIST.